OHDSI/EvidenceSynthesis/cran-comments.md

-This is a major release with 5 changes (see NEWS.md).
+This release has 3 changes (see NEWS.md).

 ---